arizzuto98/FireSizePrediction/README.md

 ## Overview

 Wildfires in the Mediterranean are intensifying due to climate change, and predicting their severity ahead of time helps fire agencies allocate resources before fires grow.
-This project, completed for a graduate AI course at Purdue University, uses the [Mesogeos datacube](https://orionlab.space.noa.gr/mesogeos/) — a 648GB harmonized dataset of meteorological, vegetation, and soil moisture data covering the Mediterranean at 1km/daily resolution from 2006–2022 — to classify expected wildfire sizes from environmental conditions.
+This project, completed for a graduate AI course at Purdue University, uses the [Mesogeos datacube](https://orionlab.space.noa.gr/mesogeos/).
+It's a 648GB harmonized dataset of meteorological, vegetation, and soil moisture data covering the Mediterranean at 1km/daily resolution from 2006–2022.
+This is to classify expected wildfire sizes from environmental conditions.

 The pipeline predicts whether a fire will be **small** (<100 ha), **medium** (100–500 ha), or **large** (>500 ha), and generates risk maps that highlight priority regions for fire management planning.